nojhan/clutchlog/README.md

-Clutchlog is a logging system whith targets versatile debugging.
+**Clutchlog is a logging system whith targets versatile debugging.**
-It allows to (de)clutch messages either for a given: log level, source code location or call stack depth.
+**It allows to (de)clutch messages either for a given: log level, source code location or call stack depth.**

 Features
 ========

 Clutchlog allows to select which log messages will be displayed, based on their locations:

-- classical log levels: each message has a given detail level and it is displayed if you ask for a at least the same one (current ones: quiet, error, warning, info, debug, xdebug).
+- *classical log levels*: each message has a given detail level and it is displayed if you ask for a at least the same one.
-- call stack depth: you can ask to display messages within functions which are called up to a given stack depth.
+- *call stack depth*: you can ask to display messages within functions which are called up to a given stack depth.
-- source code location: you can ask to display messages called from given files, functions and line number, all based on regular expressions.
+- *source code location*: you can ask to display messages called from given files, functions and line number, all based on regular expressions.

-Appart from those, Clutchlog have classical logging system features: output selection and formatting, default to unbuffered mode, etc.

 Of course, Clutchlog is disabled by default if `NDEBUG` is not defined.